If you’re like everyone else, you’re probably more aware of your physical problems than your emotional pain.

 You probably attend physical check-ups regularly, but you may find psychological checks completely foreign.
 Still, they are as, if not more important.

 A small cut may become infected if you do not medicate it.
 In the same way, a psychological wound may worsen, if neglected, and grow into depression.
 But you may find emotional pain harder to bear than physical hurt, and here’s why.

 First of all, emotional pain recurs, unlike a physical injury.
 The cut you get fall will hurt for a time, but you’ll forget about it after it heals.
 Conversely, you’ll feel upset each time you recall a sad event.

 Quite oddly, physical pain brings emotional relief.
 It explains why some teens and adults practice self-harm.
 Depression, however, doesn’t relieve you in the same way.
 You cannot lessen the pain of childbirth by recalling a breakup.
 It will worsen the experience.

-Because it isn’t tangible, a rejection won’t get you as much empathy as a car accident.
+Because it isn’t tangible, rejection won’t get you as much empathy as a car accident.
 In fact, studies show that people always undervalue the emotional pain of others.